rubys/wunderbar/README.md

 the emerging results from the [XML Error Recovery Community Group](http://www.w3.org/community/xml-er/wiki/Main_Page).

-Wunderbar is both inspired by, and builds upon Jim Weirich's [Builder](https://github.com/jimweirich/builder#readme), and provides the element id and class id syntax and based on the implementation from [Markaby](http://markaby.rubyforge.org/).
+Wunderbar was inspired by Jim Weirich's [Builder](https://github.com/jimweirich/builder#readme), and provides the element id and class id syntax and based on the implementation from [Markaby](http://markaby.rubyforge.org/).